null

 Table of Contents

-When comparing Claritin vs Zyrtec, the main difference is speed versus sedation.
-Zyrtec (Cetirizine) works faster—often within one hour—but has a higher chance of drowsiness.
-Claritin (Loratadine) is fully non-drowsy but can take 2-3 hours to kick in.
+When comparing Claritin vs Zyrtec, the main difference is speed versus drowsiness.
+Zyrtec (cetirizine) usually works faster, often within about one hour, but has a higher chance of causing drowsiness.
+Claritin (loratadine) is better known as a non-drowsy option, but it can take longer to kick in.

 This guide dives deeper into the side-by-side comparison, effectiveness, and how our "Premium vs. Value" generics save you money.